Kherson Shipyard: History

-Soviet Ukraine

-The city of Kherson was founded in 1778 on a fortress place, which protected the lands of Russian Empire from Turkish raids.
-Kherson's proximity to the Black Sea initiated shipbuilding and people settlement in the estuary of the Dnieper river.
+The city of Kherson was founded in 1778 at a fortress that protected the lands of Russian Empire from Turkish raids.
+Kherson's proximity to the Black Sea initiated shipbuilding and the settlement of people in the estuary of the Dnieper river.

-In 1953 first Soviet tanker ships Kherson and Grozny completed in this shipyard.
+Kherson Shipyard was founded in 1951.
+The first Soviet tanker ships, Kherson and Grozny, were completed there in 1953.
 A few years later, the production of dry cargo ships began.
 In 1965, one of the first ocean-going dry cargo gas turbines in the former Soviet Union, the Paris Commune, was built at the plant.
-In 1970, the main Soviet icebreaker and transport vessel, Captain Myshevsky was built at the shipyard.
+In 1970, the main Soviet icebreaker and transport vessel, Captain Myshevsky, was built at the shipyard.

-Independent Ukraine

-During Ukraine's independence, Kherson Shipyard built about 25 different ships, including 13 tankers for shipowners in Norway, Denmark, Russia, two Arctic supply vessels for clients in South Africa and China, and four multi-purpose dry cargo ships for the Philippines and Norway.
+During Ukraine's independence, Kherson Shipyard built about 25 ships, including 13 tankers for shipowners in Norway, Denmark, Russia, two Arctic supply vessels for clients in South Africa and China, and four multi-purpose dry cargo ships for the Philippines and Norway.

 In 2010, the plant was engaged in the construction of a series of anchor vessels for the Norwegian company Myklebust Prosjekt AS, as well as ship repair and production of river tankers for the Dutch company Veka Shipbuilding BV.

 In autumn 2019, the company is carrying out preparatory work for the installation of equipment for thermal cutting of metal SAPPHIRE of the Polish company "ECKERT".

-Facilities and Services
+Facilities and services

 The shipyard consists of two main production areas: